Truman College Wellness Center

 Truman College Wellness CenterThe Truman College Wellness Center provides mental health and other social services to support your personal well-being and academic success.

 Contact us to learn about Truman’s Wellness Center services or schedule an appointment to speak with a counselor.
-See contact information below:
+See the most up-to–date information below regarding upcoming operational hours and important closures and impact to services:

 Office Location – Wilson Building – Room 1946